 Corfe Castle Wedding Photographs in Dorset

 You may remember Gale and Chris from their Corfe Castle engagement photographs back in September.
 The castle ruins and steam trains were lovely on a bright sunshine on a warm summer’s day.
 Perfect for a Corfe Castle wedding, for instance!

 The week before their wedding saw it rain for pretty much five solid days and nights.
-We were definitely looking at ‘plan b’ for the planned outdoor photographs.
+We were therefore looking at ‘plan b’ for the planned outdoor photographs.
 Come the Saturday and again Gale and Chris were blessed with a bright sunny day!

 Corfe Castle Wedding Bridal Preparation Photographs

-We arrived at the Bankes Arms Hotel for the Corfe Castle wedding day to find Gale’s sisters setting up the reception room with all sorts of table decorations and candles.
+We arrived at the Bankes Arms Hotel for the Corfe Castle wedding day whilst Gale’s sisters setting up the reception room with all sorts of table decorations and candles.
 Gale was busy with the wedding makeup artist in one bedroom whilst the hairdresser waited patiently in another.
 Gale was incredibly relaxed about the day ahead.
 As the light streamed into the 16th century building she was watching the village square as it awoke into its weekend bustle.

 A cold glass of Champagne and some hair styling later and Gale was ready to don her wonderful wedding dress.
 She was still cool as a cucumber.